Video enables companies to interview more candidates.

-This is actually good for your chances of getting an interview.
-‘Video allows the employers to interview more candidates than they would be able to via the phone or face to face, while also keeping the process standardised for all,’ says Samena Choudhury, early careers recruiter at Wates.
+Many graduates dislike the idea of sitting a pre-recorded interview, but this recruitment method actually increases the chances of you getting an interview in the first place.
+‘Video allows the employers to interview more candidates than they would be able to via the phone or face to face, while also keeping the process standardised for all,’ says Samena.

-The format of a video interview for built environment employers
+The format of a pre-recorded video interview for construction employers

 Each employer’s set-up will vary, but in most cases it will not be a ‘live’ conversation with an interviewer.
 According to Samena, with Wates: ‘Upon starting the video interview there is a pre-recorded introduction from an early careers manager to provide an overview of our programme, tips and clear instructions for the upcoming interview.
-Abi Cooke, a group project manager and former trainee at Wates, then asks a series of questions.
+Then you’ll be asked a series of questions.
 Candidates record their answers in the allocated timeframe and upload them.’

-Samena sees this as one of the main advantages of video interviews.
+Samena sees the not-in-real-time aspect of the video interview as one of its main advantages.
 ‘The gap between the question and recording allows the individual time to consider their response, making sure they are saying what they mean and giving the best answer to the question,’ she says.

 What your video interviewers will be assessing